Markers tested for At Home Inflammation and Vitamin D Test: hs-CRP, Vitamin D

 What is C-reactive protein (CRP)?

 The C reactive protein is produced in liver and its levels rise in the blood in response to inflammation in the body.
 It is an excellent marker for inflammations that have no visible symptoms.
+Read more about CRP, Inflammation, and Risk of Heart Disease.

 Why measure hs-CRP and Vitamin D?